indigetal/wp-bunnystream/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Streamline your video management with WP Bunny Stream.
-Automatically upload, organize, and stream videos using Bunny.net's HTTP API, fully integrated with the WordPress Media Library.

-== Description ==

-WP Bunny Stream enables video offloading and streaming management by integrating Bunny.net's HTTP API with the WordPress Media Library.
-Videos uploaded to the Media Library are automatically offloaded to Bunny.net, ensuring high-speed, bufferless streaming.
+WP Bunny Stream seamlessly integrates Bunny.net's HTTP API with the WordPress Media Library, enabling high-speed, buffer-free video offloading and playback.
+Videos uploaded to the Media Library are automatically offloaded to Bunny.net, ensuring optimized performance and reduced server load.

-Key features:
+Key Features:

-- Automatically upload videos to Bunny.net when added to the WordPress Media Library.
+- Effortless Offloading – Automatically offloads videos to Bunny.net when uploaded to the Media Library and removes them when deleted.
-- Organize videos into user-specific collections for better management and scalability.
-- Ensure seamless streaming with Bunny.net's global CDN infrastructure.
-- Fully integrates with WordPress workflows, enhancing the user experience.
+- MP4 Compatibility – Uses Bunny.net's MP4 URL by default to ensure full compatibility with the Media Library and all WordPress video blocks.
+- Automated Organization – Creates and assigns a user-specific collection at Bunny.net when a user uploads their first video, keeping libraries organized.
+- User Cleanup – Deletes a user's assigned collection and all its videos when their WordPress account is removed.
+- Enhanced Gutenberg Block – Provides a fully-featured Bunny Embed Player block, allowing users to configure all available parameters directly from the block settings.

-No need for manual video handling—WP Bunny Stream takes care of everything behind the scenes, letting you focus on your content.
+No manual video handling needed—WP Bunny Stream automates the entire process, letting you focus on your content.

 == Installation ==